gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level3/adsorption-ethanol.rst

     NVT run (100 ps) is too small.
 It has been chosen to make the tutorial easier to follow for people with a bad laptop (myself included).
-Increase the duration to 1 nanosecond for a better equilibrated system.
+Increase the duration to 1 nanosecond for a better-equilibrated system.
     Alternatively, download the final configuration I
     have generated after a 1 ns run by clicking |ethanol-nvt_1ns.gro|.

 .. |ethanol-nvt_1ns.gro| raw:: html

-    <a href="../../../../../gromacstutorials-inputs/level3/adsorption-ethanol/preparation/nvt_1ns.gro" target="_blank">here</a>
+    <a href="https://raw.githubusercontent.com/gromacstutorials/gromacstutorials-inputs/main/level3/adsorption-ethanol/preparation/nvt_1ns.gro" target="_blank">here</a>

 ..  container:: justify